ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

         be mapped to that grid.
 Usually created by a grid determination component and then passed to remapping for processing.

+    grid determination
+        Process of determining what grids intersect the data being processed.
+        This is normally done by describing the data area and grids as polygons and computing the area of the intersection of the two.

     job
         Loosely used term to mean an incremental step in polar2grid processing.